vyuldashev/laravel-queue-rabbitmq/README.md

 ####Installation

-Require this package in your composer.json and run composer update:
+If you with to use PECL extension you should require this package version:

+	"fintech-fab/laravel-queue-rabbitmq": "4.2"

+But using "videlalvaro/php-amqplib" is more preferable and if you wish to use it you should require this package version:

-	"fintech-fab/laravel-queue-rabbitmq": "4.2-nopecl"
+	"fintech-fab/laravel-queue-rabbitmq": "4.2.*@dev"

-or run:
+And run:

-	composer require "fintech-fab/laravel-queue-rabbitmq"
+	composer update

 After composer update is finished you need to add ServiceProvider to your `providers` array in app.php: